France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

    click on the ‘Clone or download’ button and select the link ‘Download ZIP’.
    Once it is downloaded, unzip your `bebras-modules` folder.

-   Download the zipped [bebras-modules](https://github.com/France-ioi/bebras-modules) repository the same way.
-   Then put the extracted directory inside the `bebras-tasks` main folder and name it `modules`.
+   Download the zipped [bebras-modules](https://github.com/France-ioi/bebras-modules) repository the same way, then put the extracted directory inside the `bebras-tasks` main folder and name it `modules`.
    The `bebras-modules` downloaded directory (should be `bebras-modules-master`) must be put as a `modules` folder inside the `bebras-tasks` directory, i.e. it must be renamed to simply `modules` and replace the initially present `modules` folder in the `bebras-tasks` directory.